Easy Pistachio Baklava Recipe

 Step 2:

-Cut your phyllo sheets to fit a 9" square or round pan, as shown in the video.
-Brush the bottom of the pan with ghee and place 11 layers of phyllo sheets at the bottom.
+Cut the phyllo sheets to fit a 9-inch square or round baking pan.
+Brush the bottom of the pan with melted ghee, then layer 11 sheets of phyllo, brushing lightly as needed.

 Step 3: